Continuous nonlinear adaptive experimental design with gradient flow: Numerical experiment: Lorenz 63 system

+In the first test, we assume no prior knowledge about design preference, and so set the initialization $\rho_x^0, \rho_y^0, \rho_z^0$ to be uniformly distributed on the time window $[0,3]$.
+The total number of particles is $N = 60$, with $20$ time instances for each observable $x,y,z$.
+We now apply \cref{brute-force alg}, with outer-layer hyperparameters $T =50$ and $\Delta t = 10^{-5}$ and inner-layer hyperparameters $T'=20$ and $\Delta t' = 10^{-3}$.

-In~\cref{fig: L63Dparticle}, we plot the marginal distributions of $\rho: \rho_x, \rho_y, \rho_z$ before and after running the algorithm.
-At the initial stage, $\rho^0$, seen on top row, is sampled uniformly over $\Omega$, and as iterations propagate, the algorithm's output of the design measure $\rho$ eventually concentrate in specific time slots (bottom row).
-The spikes in the density indicate those are the times where measurements are important.
-We should note that the three variables are important to observe at slightly different times because the marginal distributions over the three coordinates show different patterns.
+In~\cref{fig: L63Dparticle}, we plot the marginal distributions of $\rho_x, \rho_y, \rho_z$ before and after running \cref{brute-force alg}.
+The initial design measures are uniformly distributed over $\Omega$ (top row), while in the final output of \cref{brute-force alg}, these marginal distributions eventually concentrate at specific time points (bottom row).
+The spikes in the density plot indicate the observation times at which measurements are crucial.
+Note that these results also suggest to observe each of the three variables at roughly the same times --- the three marginal distributions $\rho_x, \rho_y, \rho_z$ show similar spike patterns.
+The histograms in \cref{fig: L63Dparticle} aggregate the particles from all 20 simulations, meaning that we display the averaged distributions of all runs.
+Each simulation converges to a close-match design measure solution for $\rho$.

-In this example, since we know the ground-truth $\vecsigma_\true$, we can compute the reference solution for benchmarking.
-To do so, we fix $\vecsigma=\vecsigma_\true$ and solve the OED problem~\eqref{eqn: D-optimal_star} $\rho^{D,\text{true}}:= \arg\min F^D[\rho; \vecsigma_{\text{true}}]$ with an extremely large $N$ and $T$ ($N = 10000$, and $T=1000$).
-In this case, the ground-truth $\vecsigma_\true$ is already achieved, and thus the inner-loop of the two-layer optimization is completely omitted.
-In~\cref{fig: L63DREF} we show the density histogram (marginal) of the found design measure $\rho$.
-Spikes exhibit the principal observation time.
-We are able to see that the benchmark spikes are aligned with our adaptive design results by comparing~\cref{fig: L63Dparticle} and~\cref{fig: L63DREF}.
+From the known ground-truth value $\vecsigma_\true$, we can compute the reference solution for benchmarking.
+To do so, we fix $\vecsigma \equiv \vecsigma_\true$ and solve the D-optimal problem~\eqref{eqn: D-optimal_star} $\rho^{D,\text{true}}:= \arg\max_{\rho} F^D[\rho; \vecsigma_{\text{true}}]$ with large value choices of $N$ and $T$ ($N = 10000$, and $T=1000$) for the outer loop.
+(The inner loop of the two-layer optimization that updates $\vecsigma$ is not needed, since we fix $\vecsigma \equiv \vecsigma_\true$.)
+In~\cref{fig: L63DREF} we showcase the density histograms of the marginal design measures $\rho_x, \rho_y, \rho_z$ returned from this one-layer design optimization process.
+The spikes exhibit the principal observation times for each state variable.
+Note the visual similarities between the benchmark result \cref{fig: L63DREF} and the adaptive design performance in the bottom row of \cref{fig: L63Dparticle}.